jlvandenhout/iota-mnemonic/README.md

 # mnemonic

-A tool to create a random [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonic and derive its private key, public key, Ed25519 address and [Bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) address.
+A tool to create random [BIP-0039](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) mnemonics and derive private keys, public keys, Ed25519 addresses and [Bech32](https://github.com/bitcoin/bips/blob/master/bip-0173.mediawiki) addresses from mnemonics, account indexes and address indexes.

 ## Prerequisites
 To use the tool, you need the following: